cristianlepore/Self-Sovereign-Identity/README.md

 ### 1.2 Related works

 Several works by academics and industry experts have redefined and extended Allen's original principles in an attempt to converge on a comprehensive list of principles for SSI.
 We collected 18 research studies published between 2016 (the year the term 'SSI' was coined) and 2024.
-Table 1 summarizes their key contributions: each row represents an SSI property, while the columns list the corresponding authors.
-Differences in naming conventions can be observed across the various authors.

-[Click to view the table 1.](https://cristianlepore.github.io/Self-Sovereign-Identity/Tables/Principles.html) *Comparison of identified properties in various sources.*

 ### 1.3 Analysis

 Past tentative to converge to a list of SSI principles demonstrated significant disagreement regarding the properties of SSI.
 Our contribution departs from previous works[^cucko] as it incorporates a broader literature review (x5 the references of [^cucko]) and a clustering algorithm to achieve consensus on properties and their classification.
 Based on our literature review, this is the first time this type of exercise has been done in a paper from academia.

-Specifically, our study analyzes and classifies 51 properties from 18 works to identify a subset of highly cited principles.Additionally, a questionnaire addresses three key objectives: I) Investigate the identified SSI properties and evaluate their importance.
+Specifically, our study analyzes and classifies 52 properties from 18 works to identify a subset of highly cited principles.Additionally, a questionnaire addresses three key objectives: I) Investigate the identified SSI properties and evaluate their importance.
 II) Identify the most and least critical properties, including non-repudiable ones.
 III) Validate the classification and grouping of properties.

 Our study gathers insights from experts in the Decentralized and Self-Sovereign Identity Management field, spanning diverse roles and domains, including Computer Security and AI.
 These experts were interviewed during the ARES Conference 2024, held from July 29 to August 2 in Vienna, Austria.